Georginatoring/ECE-9069-Presentation-2-companion-notes/README.md

 ## **Vulnerability**

-Since the data is transfered through airwaves, it is vulnerable for replay and cloning and some cases man-in-the-middle attacks [3].
+Since the data is transferred through airwaves, it is vulnerable for replay and cloning and some cases man-in-the-middle attacks [3].

 There are a few tools that can be used to maliciously read and clone RFID tags.
 ### *RFID Tools*